 When people stay in bed or are less active, stool (feces) moves more slowly through the intestine and rectum and out of the body.
-Thus, constipation is more likely to occur.
-Also, people staying in the hospital may be taking drugs (such as certain pain relievers) that cause constipation.
+Thus, constipation Constipation in Adults Constipation is difficult or infrequent bowel movements, hard stool, or a feeling that the rectum is not totally empty after a bowel movement (incomplete evacuation).
+(See also Constipation... read more is more likely to occur.
+Also, people staying in the hospital may be taking medications (such as certain pain relievers) that cause constipation.

 To prevent constipation, staff members encourage people to drink plenty of fluids, and extra fiber is included as part of meals or as a supplement.
 Stool softeners or laxatives may be prescribed and may be continued after the person is discharged from the hospital.

-Many people who have a serious illness and who stay in bed for a long time become depressed.
+Many people who have a serious illness and who stay in bed for a long time develop depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more .
 Having less contact with other people and feeling helpless may also contribute to depression.

 Staying in one position in bed for a long time puts pressure on the areas of skin that touch the bed.
 The pressure cuts off the blood supply to those areas.
 If the blood supply is cut off too long, tissue breaks down, resulting in a pressure sore Pressure Sores (also called pressure ulcer or bedsore).
 Pressure sores can begin to form in as few as 2 hours.